-- A proven record of participation in ADV 201 or at TIC discretion - This is a restricted numbers course and attendance records from the previous year will be a large consideration when selecting students for the course. - Has proven levels of self-management skills both in and out of the classroom.
+- A proven record of participation and achievement in ADV 201 or at TIC discretion - This is a restricted numbers course and attendance records from the previous year will be a large consideration when selecting students for the course. - Has proven levels of self-management skills both in and out of the classroom.

-UE Level NZQA Standard Credits PI SI S&C M&T C&I С Litera асу Le /el 1 Code Wr R Lit Num 3 US 32841 Prepare for an overnight Outdoor Activity 3 3 US 32876 Knowledge of weather 3 3 US 32850 Participate and Evaluate a Multi Day Trip 3 3 US 32845 Work with others to plan and lead students in an Outdoor Activity 3 3 US 32844 Whakatipu Tangata 3 ✓ 3 US20158 Demonstrate Rock Climbing 2 3 US 32841 Prepare for an overnight Outdoor Activity 3 3 US 32836 Weather, Survival Skills, Navigation 3 3 US 427 River Crossing 2
+UE Level NZQA Standard Credits PI SI S&C M&T C&I С Literacy Level 1 Code Wr R Lit Num 3 US 32841 Prepare for an overnight Outdoor Activity 3 3 US 32876 Knowledge of weather 3 3 US 32850 Participate and Evaluate a Multi Day Trip 3 3 US 32845 Work with others to plan and lead students in an Outdoor Activity 3 3 US 32844 Whakatipu Tangata 3 ✓ 3 US 32841 Prepare for an overnight Outdoor Activity 3 3 US 32836 Weather, Survival Skills, Navigation 3 3 US 427 River Crossing 2